Standards of food hygiene

 There are over 5000 premises eligible for the scheme within Manchester.
 However not all food businesses have been inspected and added to the scheme.

-Scores are awarded for food hygiene compliance, structural compliance and confidence in management in line with the Food Hygiene Rating Scheme policy.
+Scores are awarded for food hygiene compliance, structural compliance and confidence in management in-line with the Food Hygiene Rating Scheme 'Brand Standard', more guidance on Food Hygiene Rating Scheme.

 Premises are not rated against the quality of the food they produce.